-The Trustee is responsible for the following
+The Trustee is responsible for the following:

-- preparing and fairly presenting the accompanying financial statements of The Immortelle Income and Growth Fund, which comprise the statement of financial position as at 30 June 2016, the statements of comprehensive income and changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information: - ensuring that the Fund keeps proper accounting records; - selecting appropriate accounting policies and applying them in a consistent manner; - implementing, monitoring and evaluating the system of internal control that assures security of the Fund's assets, detection/prevention of fraud, and the achievement of the Fund's operational efficiencies; - ensuring that the system of internal control operated effectively during the reporting period; - producing reliable financial reporting that comply with laws and regulations; and - using reasonable and prudent judgement in the determination of estimates.
+- Preparing and fairly presenting the accompanying financial statements of The Immortelle Income and Growth Fund, which comprise the statement of financial position as at 30 June 2017, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information; - Ensuring that the Fund keeps proper accounting records; - Selecting appropriate accounting policies and applying them in a consistent manner; - Implementing, monitoring and evaluating the system of internal control that assures security of the Fund's assets, detection/prevention of fraud, and the achievement of the Fund's operational efficiencies; - Ensuring that the system of internal control operated effectively during the reporting period; - Producing reliable financial reporting that comply with laws and regulations, including the Companies Act; and - Using reasonable and prudent judgement in the determination of estimates.

-In preparing these audited financial statements, management utilised the International Financial Reporting Standards. as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
-Where International Financial Reporting Standards presented alternative accounting treatments, management chose those considered most appropriate in the circumstances.
+In preparing these audited financial statements, the Trustees utilised the International Financial Reporting Standards, as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants of Trinidad and Tobago.
+Where International Financial Reporting Standards presented alternative accounting treatments, the Trustees chose those considered most appropriate in the circumstances.

-Nothing has come to the attention of management to indicate that the Fund will not remain a going concern for the next twelve months from the reporting date; or up to the date the accompanying financial statements have been authorised for issue, if later.
+Nothing has come to the attention of the Trustees to indicate that the Fund will not remain a going concern for the next twelve months from the reporting date; or up to the date the accompanying financial statements have been authorised for issue, if later.

-The Trustee affirms that it has carried out its responsibilities as outlined above.
+The Trustee affirms that they have carried out their responsibilities as outlined above.